tomhanks23/shopping-cart/README.md

    * update order table by change the order status into "paid"

 6. I am the manager, I want to see how many deals recently happened.
+   * create a new page to display data
    * select * from order table

 7. I am the manager, I want to see how many users have registered to my website.
+   * create a new page to display data
    * select * from user

 8. I am the manager, I want to add, delete, update items.
+   * create a new page to display data
+   * add update form
    * insert into product table
    * update product table
    * delete record from product table